symunona/extract-messages-from-facebook-html/readme.md

-## Facebook HTML Message parser
+# Facebook HTML Message parser

-This utility lets you extract message data from exported facebook history ZIP file into a number of different formats.
+This utility lets you extract message data from exported facebook history ZIP file into JSON, MySQL and SQLite.

-# Usage
+## Usage

 extract-messages [source] [options]

 source: facebook-username.zip

-#Format outputs
+## Format outputs

 at least one has to be selected